tokamak-network/Canonical-cross-chain-swap/README.md

 **2. Provide on L1 with address: 0x21a82A114d65DB20d5db33f5c9DBb54f1a8AcF4e (provider)**

-make sure you have the private key in the .env file for the provider address.
+Make sure you have the private key in the .env file for the provider address.

 Before adjusting the parameters in the script we need to get the hash from the request event.